HarshadNarayane/Gridx/How-to-show-widgets-in-gridx-cells?.md

 	<b></i>setCellValue: function(gridData, storeData, cellWidget){
 		var data = doSomethingIntersting(gridData);
 		cellWidget.progBar.set('value', data);
+		// cellWidget.cell give you full access to everything you want. var rowIndex = cellWidget.cell.row.index();
 	}</i></b>
 }
 </pre>

 The **setCellValue** function will get called every time a row is rendered.
 When it is called, the widget is already created and you have full control of it.
 You can set values to the widgets, modify css, or even manipulate the dom nodes and connecting events.
 The third parameter "cellWidget" in this function refers to the "cell widget" itself, it is the widget that owns the template string returned from the "decorator" function, so you can access any "dojo attach point" defined there.
 The first and second parameters are grid data and store data for this current cell respectively.
 They are only different when the "formatter" function is provided.
-You can also get the current cell from cellWidget.cell, from which you can literally get everything you need.
+You can also get the current cell from `cellWidget.cell`, from which you can literally get everything you need.

 ### How to handle widget events
 But remember that the widgets ("cell widget" as a whole) are reused among different rows.
 So if you bind some events or changed some dom nodes in the **setCellValue** function, these changes will be retained for another row to be reused.
 If you just keep "connecting" events without "disconnecting", there will be huge memory leak.
 So the proper way is to save the connections and disconnect them in setCellValue.
 For example